 2005: Yamaha gave the YZ250 one last present before turning out the lights in the two-stroke R&D department.
 The YZ got an aluminum frame.
 It’s interesting to note that Yamaha had been testing aluminum as a frame material for a long time–even predating Honda’s 1997 CR250R.
 When aluminum finally came to the entire YZ line, Yamaha used a conventional backbone layout instead of a perimeter design.
 The test riders were doing whatever it took to make the new frame handle like the old one.
 Since then, Yamaha switched to a perimeter layout for the four-strokes, but the YZ250 and 125 frames were unchanged.
 In 2015, Yamaha gave both the YZ250 and 125 a new look and revised suspension.

 2014: After years of small changes, mostly as hand-me-downs from four-stroke development, Yamaha reopened the YZ250 cold case file.
 They ran the numbers and figured that new bodywork was justified.
 Thus, the YZ got a facelift, along with suspension changes.

 2016: Understanding that most new YZ250s were used as playbikes, Yamaha came out with an off-road version of the bike.
 The YZ250X got a kickstand, a wide ratio gearbox, a remapped ignition and a more compact pipe.
 The suspension was also revalved for off-road use.
 The YZ motocross version was still in the line.

 STILL THE ONE

 Today, the Yamaha lives on but its future is unclear.
 It still sells enough to justify its place in the line, but currently, not even four-stroke sales numbers are very impressive.
-When the market recovers, no one can say if the two-stroke will survive.
-But if one bike deserves to carry the two-stroke flag, it’s the YZ.
+There has been talk of a new Yamaha two-stroke in the wind, but time will tell.
+If any bike deserves to carry the two-stroke flag into the future, it’s the YZ.

 To read about the Yamaha YZ125, click here.